perses/perses/docs/cli.md

 ```

 By default, the command doesn't require any remote server.
 We are providing a flag `--online` that will tell the CLI to
 use a remote Perses server for additional validation.
-For example, when it will have to validate a dashboard, it will
+For example, when it has to validate a dashboard, it will
 use the endpoint `/api/validate/dashboards`.
 That can be useful if you want to be sure that your dashboard is compatible
 with the server (because it will match the plugins known by the server instead of the local ones)

 ### Migrate from Grafana dashboard to Perses format

 The command `migrate` is for the moment only used to translate a Grafana dashboard to the Perses format.
 This command
-has two mode:
+has two modes:

 1. An online mode that requires an active connection to a remote Perses server that holds the translation logic.
 2. An offline mode that requires three different folders:
     - charts folders
     - queries folders
     - variables folders

 Each of the above folders should contain files, named `mig.cuepart` that holds the logic of the migration for each
 plugin.
-For more information about these files please read the documentation about [cue](./cue.md)
+For more information about these files, please read the documentation about [cue](./cue.md)

-In both mode, ff the command runs successfully, it will return the dashboard in the Perses format.
+In both modes, ff the command runs successfully, it will return the dashboard in the Perses format.

 For example: